Latest Community Service Updates

 White Rock-South Surrey residents are invited to join a free education session on how to effectively manage high blood pressure.
 Walk away with valuable insights, tips, and practical skills for implementing lifestyle changes that can lower your risk.

-Sessions are held every other month on the first Friday, from 12:00 p.m. to 1:00 p.m. on Zoom.
-Upcoming sessions include:
+Sessions are held every other month on the first Friday, from 12:00 p.m. to 1:00 p.m. on Microsoft Teams.
+Check the registration site for available dates.

 Register today here.
 Space is limited to 10 participants.